Can I Donate Blood If I’m On Antibiotics? | Essential Blood Facts

 Some infections may defer you from donating temporarily.

-Healthy donors ensure safe blood supply for recipients.
+Healthy donors help protect the blood supply for recipients.

-Consult your doctor if unsure about your eligibility.
+Check with your local donation service if you are unsure about eligibility.

 Frequently Asked Questions